-Motocross races are run over natural- and man-made terrain courses with hills, jumps and tight turns, typically with two races — or motos — in each class.
+Motocross races are run over natural- and man-made terrain courses with hills, jumps, and tight turns, typically with two races — or motos — in each class.
+A combined score from each moto is calculated to determine the overall placing.
 Recognized as one of the most strenuous sports in the world, motocross is also one of the most fun.
-It’s also relatively easy to get started racing motocross if you do your homework.

 Many professional motocrossers in the United States today has passed through the AMA amateur motocross competition to reach the pro ranks.

 Motocross also takes place in sports stadiums and arenas in the form of Supercross and Arenacross.
 The scaled-down versions of motocross feature shorter, more technical temporary tracks and often attract large crowds.